julox/Numo/README.md

 	| 0 1 2 3 4 5 |

 You can use  `reshape()`  to reshape your matrix.
-For example, you can reshape this matrix to an matrix with three rows and two columns:
+For example, you can reshape this matrix to a matrix with three rows and two columns:

 	declare
 	  a t_matrix;